RubixML/ML/docs/anomaly-detectors/isolation-forest.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/IsolationForest.php">[source]</a></span>

 # Isolation Forest
-An ensemble of Isolation Trees that are each trained on a unique subset of the training set.
-Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree from root to leaf node.
-Anomalies are isolated into the shallowest leaf nodes and therefore receive the highest *isolation* scores.
-The Isolation Forest works by averaging the anomaly scores over a user-specified number of trees.
+An ensemble of Isolation Trees all of which specialize on a unique subset of the training set.
+Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree.
+Anomalies are isolated into the shallowest leaf nodes and as such receive the highest *isolation* scores.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Ranking](../ranking.md), [Persistable](../persistable.md)